kuyawa/fonpagobot/readme.md

 ## Roadmap:

-Fonpagobot is in constant development, in the future it will allow users to exchange crypto currencies easily
+Fonpagobot is in constant development, in the future it will allow users to exchange crypto currencies easily and will offer more tools for merchants to easily track orders and invoices

+Version 1.0

+- Register user
+- Send and receive money
+- Check account balance
+- Check transaction history

+Version 2.0

+- List assets in portfolio
+- Check crypto/forex ticker prices
+- Exchange crypto/forex at market price
+- Check the orderbook for a symbol
+- Check history of trades

+Version 3.0

+- Dashboard for Merchants
+- Numbered points of sale for same account
+- QR-Code payments with instant POS notification
+- Reports on sales daily/weekly/monthly/yearly

+Check back often for new releases!